-Local jobs growth continues to lag behind population growth with the number and diversity of local job opportunities remaining the top economic challenge identified through the consultation process.
-COVID-19 has presented uproreseen and long term challenges world-wide, these impacts are summarised on page 14.
+Local job growth continues to lag behind population growth with the number and diversity of local job opportunities remaining the top economic challenge identified through the consultation process.
+COVID-19 has presented unforeseen and long-term challenges worldwide, these impacts are summarised on page 17.